xbmc/repo-skins/skin.blackglassnova/README.md

-## Black Glass Nova skin for Kodi 14 HELIX
+## Black Glass Nova skin for Kodi 15 ISENGARD
 Ported from MediaPortal, Black Glass Nova is an easy to use and fanart oriented skin designed for Full HD TV screens.

 ![](http://i.imgur.com/bNT9T4C.jpg)